 Common Types of Phishing Emails

 Phishing emails are a type of email fraud.
 They are designed to steal your personal information or login credentials.
-Phishing emails usually appear to come from a legitimate source, such as your bank or a website you frequently visit.
+Phishing emails typically look to be from a respectable source, such as your bank or a website you frequent.

 There are several common types of phishing emails.
 Here are some examples:

 Brand impersonation: In this type of phishing email, the fraudster pretends to be from a well-known company, such as Amazon or PayPal.
 They will often use the company’s logo and branding in the email in an attempt to make it look legitimate.